xcaspar/awesome-original-prompt/.github/CONTRIBUTING.md

    - If adapting someone else's prompt, obtain permission and credit the original author

 3. **Licensing**
-   - By submitting a prompt, you agree to license it under the Prompt Repository License (PRL)
+   - By submitting a prompt, you agree to license it under the Original Prompt License (OPL)
    - You must have the right to submit the prompt under this license

 4. **Appropriate Content**